Frequently Asked Questions

 Federal portions of general election and presidential preference primary ballots voted by persons outside the U.S. are counted if postmarked no later than election day and received within 10 days of the election.

 Additional military election information is available from:Director of Federal Voting Assistance Program

 Washington, D.C.
 20301-1155

 FVAP Fax: 703-588-0108

-A. The law entitles eligible family members of military personnel to vote vote-by-mail.
+Answer: The law entitles eligible family members of military personnel to vote by mail.
 Family members are considered to be in the same category of vote-by-mail voter as military members and generally should follow the same procedures.
 Family members of military personnel residing overseas, who are U.S. citizens and who have never resided in the U.S., usually claim a U.S. citizen parent's legal state of residence as their own.